KulaWorkshop/kula.quest/docs/formats/level.md

     i16_t direction;
     i16_t variant;
     i16_t state;
-    i16_t objectIndex;
-    i16_t targetProp1;          // buttons and transporters only
+    i16_t collectableIndex;     // automatically set in memory i16_t toggleProp1;          // buttons and transporters only
-    i16_t targetProp2;          // buttons and transporters only
+    i16_t toggleProp2;          // buttons and transporters only
     i16_t animationModelIndex;  // memory only (related to vertex buffer index) i16_t y;                    // only required in demos i16_t rotationType;         // only required in demos